Staking: Pros and Cons of Proof of Stake (PoS) as a Passive Income Tool

-Remuneration for Staking can bring different passive income in different cases, since the value of the asset is of great importance.
+Remuneration for Staking can bring different passive income in different cases since the value of the asset is of great importance.
 No one will argue with the fact that every dollar you earned by storing coins without any additional movements is easy money, especially in the world of cryptocurrencies.
-Typically, users earn a few percent of their staking balance over the course of a year.
+Typically, users earn a few percents of their staking balance over the course of a year.

 The main advantages of using: